Optical heterodyne detection

 Optical heterodyne detection is a method of extracting information encoded as modulation of the phase, frequency or both of electromagnetic radiation in the wavelength band of visible or infrared light.
 The light signal is compared with standard or reference light from a "local oscillator" (LO) that would have a fixed offset in frequency and phase from the signal if the latter carried null information.
 "Heterodyne" signifies more than one frequency, in contrast to the single frequency employed in homodyne detection.

 The comparison of the two light signals is typically accomplished by combining them in a photodiode detector, which has a response that is linear in energy, and hence quadratic in amplitude of electromagnetic field.
-Typically, the two light frequencies are similar enough that their difference or beat frequency produced by the detector is in the radio or microwave band that can be conveniently processed by electronic means.
+Typically, the two light frequencies are similar enough that their difference or beat frequency observed by the detector is in the radio or microwave band that can be conveniently processed by electronic means.

 This technique became widely applicable to topographical and velocity-sensitive imaging with the invention in the 1990s of synthetic array heterodyne detection.
-The light reflected from a target scene is focussed on a relatively inexpensive photodetector consisting of a single large physical pixel, while a different LO frequency is also tightly focussed on each virtual pixel of this detector, resulting in an electrical signal from the detector carrying a mixture of beat frequencies that can be electronically isolated and distributed spatially to present an image of the scene.
+The light reflected from a target scene is focused on a relatively inexpensive photodetector consisting of a single large physical pixel, while a different LO frequency is tightly focused on each virtual pixel of this detector (a different LO frequency signal focused on a different part of the detector), resulting in an electrical signal from the detector carrying a mixture of beat frequencies that can be electronically isolated and distributed spatially (as we know which part of the detector gives which beat frequency) to present an image of the scene.